Tracked price checks

 How do you charge an electric dirt bike?

 Plug it into a standard 110V household outlet with the charger that came with it — no special station or wiring needed.
 Many bikes (Segway, E-Ride Pro, Rawrr) have a removable battery you can carry inside to charge, which is a big help if you park in a garage or apartment away from an outlet.
-That's the whole process: plug in, wait, unplug.
+Charging indoors raises the stakes, though: charge while you are awake and in the building, on a hard non-flammable surface, away from your exit route, and never overnight while you sleep.

 Can you fast charge an electric dirt bike?